kserve/kserve/docs/samples/gcp-iap/README.md

 If you are running Kubeflow in a [private GKE cluster](https://cloud.google.com/kubernetes-engine/docs/how-to/private-clusters) it will be configured with a restrictive firewall.
 You will need to ensure that the k8s master node(s) can talk to the following k8s worker node(s) ports:
  - 6443 (for cert-manager)
- - 8443 (for probes such as kfserving)
+ - 8443 (for istio readiness probe)

 To create these rules firewall rules, modify and run: